 A thick, healthy lining of the uterus, known as the endometrium is necessary for a healthy menstrual cycle and pregnancy.
 A fertilized egg needs the lining of the uterus to be a certain thickness to implant and begin growing.
 So what should you do if your endometrial lining is thin?
 Learn how to build and protect a thick, healthy uterine lining naturally.
 There are many natural therapies to help increase the thickness and health of the uterine lining.
+In this article, we’ll discuss the different causes of a thin uterine lining and what you can do about it; including fertility cleansing, herbs and supplementation, and physical therapies like self fertility massage and acupuncture.

 The endometrium is the layer of the uterus that thickens in preparation for the implantation of the fertilized embryo.
 The endometrium is also the layer that is shed during menstruation.
-Estrogen is responsible for creating a thick, lush and blood rich endometrium.
+Estrogen is responsible for creating a thick, lush, and blood-rich endometrium.
 If estrogen levels are not adequate the uterine lining will remain thin.
-A healthy adequate uterine lining is at least 8mm thick.
+A healthy, adequate uterine lining is at least 8mm thick.
 Below that, doctors consider it inadequate.

 What Causes a Thin Uterine Lining?